amitchell05/100-days-of-code/log.md

 ### Day 21: September 11, 2020

+**Today's Progress**: I focused on learning about unit testing.
+I'll have study this concept for a few more days to get more comfortable with test-driven development.

+**Thoughts**: It's challenging to change my workflow, but it does seem to help with debugging better.

+### Day 22: September 12, 2020

 **Today's Progress**: I completed the reading and exercises about unit testing in my CoderGirl course.
 Also, I finished the 1st part of Bootstrap in Web Dev Bootcamp.

 **Thoughts**: I'm glad I solved them.
 I want to refactor my code for one of the exercises to make it prettier.

+### Day 23: September 13, 2020

+**Today's Progress**: I learned more about Bootstrap 4 from Colt Steele's videos.
+Also, I received positive feedback from my mentor about my code.

+**Thoughts**: It's great to hear because I deal with impostor syndrome.
+I'm worried how busy this week will be, but I still look forward to studying more.

 ## Saved Example